Homebrew/ruby-macho/README.md

 ### What works?

-* Reading *some* data from x86/x86_64 Mach-O files
+* Reading data from x86/x86_64 Mach-O files
 * Changing the IDs of Mach-O dylibs

 ### What might work?

 * Reading *some* data from PPC Mach-O files.
+* Reading data from Universal Mach-O files.

 ### What doesn't work yet?

-* Reading data from Universal Mach-O files.
 * Reading data from any other architecure's Mach-O files (probably).

 ### What needs to be done?